 James Bond Beach

 An essential stop for any James Bond fan is James Bond Beach.
-Located in Oracabessa about 20 minutes east of Ocho Rios, it is said to be the secret hideaway of “James Bond” novelist, Ian Fleming, and the place where he penned his famous “007” series.
+Located in Oracabessa, about 20 minutes east of Ocho Rios, it is the secret hideaway of “James Bond” novelist Ian Fleming, and where he penned his famous “007” series.
 Here, visitors can chat with the locals, enjoy freshly caught seafood, and get a firsthand look at authentic Jamaican culture.

 Bay Beach / Turtle Beach